Website Timeline Television Ltd

 The successful candidate should be able to demonstrate the following:

-· Willing to work within all Timeline policies, working practices and Health and Safety guidelines.
-Follow any applicable legislation, and customer working practices
+Willing to work within all Timeline policies, working practices and Health and Safety guidelines

-Previous experience of an operational role in Broadcasting is desirable.
+Previous experience in an operational role in Studio facilities and or Outside Broadcasting is desirable.

 Please note that this is a shift-based role and involves unsociable hours and weekend work.